Ministry-of-CBT/Project-CBT/README.md

 NOTICES FOR THE NEXT RELEASES:
 AIGHT I WILL REMOVE THE FOLLOWING MODS FROM THE MODLIST NOW THAT I FOUND GT CONFIGS THAT ALLOW ENERGY CONVERSTION:
-- Industrial Craft 2
-- Energy Converters
+- FTB Backups due to issue #16

 MODS THAT WILL BE ADDED:
-- Thaumcraft
-- Avaritia
-- KubeJS
+- Another Backup mod possibly..

 ENJOY THE NEW OST FOR NOW